 - Spending too much time on edge cases and rare “exception flows” at the expense of losing focus on the key processes.
 Our top WMS expert insists that on too many occasions he’s witnessed warehouse personnel getting lost in rabbit-hole sidetracks while larger issues go unnoticed.
 He added that it tends to be more pronounced with people who have theoretical rather than practical experience, and so newbie personnel could be more susceptible.
 Your managers shouldn’t be hashing out what color of tape-grip to use on the RF scanner guns (admittedly an extreme edge case example), and instead their time would be better spent reviewing the layout and optimizing space utilization.

-- Neglecting testing.
+- WMS mistakes to avoid number five neglecting testing.
 Don’t strictly rely on manual testing and/or prayers, you should regularly test your supply chain systems to identify errors and validate business processes before production is impacted – as it reduces your business risk.
-Cycle has become the supply chain’s industry standard solution for automated testing, and it’s armed with features to make testing Blue Yonder’s WMS architecture easier, while remaining a fully system agnostic testing solution.
-From the ground-up Cycle was designed to make creating and maintaining test cases as easy as possible, and with a basic-yet-powerful, streamlined interface and readable test cases we encourage you to reach out to us and see for yourself.
+We have a strong recommendation for a complete, low-code test automation solution that makes creating and maintaining test cases as easy as possible, and with a basic-yet-powerful, streamlined interface and readable test cases we encourage you to reach out to us and see for yourself.

 - Not paying attention to the latest technology, whether it’s hardware or WMS versions.
 Keep your industry ear to the ground, and take into account which new tech supports your processes, what would work well with your WMS, and at the end of the day what saves your operation time and money.
 For example, picking is an area that has greatly improved with newer technologies like voice-picking.
 Don’t let your competition get their customer orders out faster because you weren’t paying attention to the furious march of progress in the supply chain world.

-You might wonder why “unrealistic timelines” isn’t listed, and that’s because it’s often a result of one or more of the above.
+You might wonder why “unrealistic timelines” isn’t listed as wms mistakes to avoid , and that’s because it’s often a result of one or more of the above.
 You didn’t adequately test the new patch, the users weren’t trained in advance, and a leftover legacy process slowed things down and so the timeline was blown.
 Did we miss something above?
 Drop us a line and let us know!